Targeted cancer drugs and immunotherapy for acute lymphoblastic leukaemia (ALL)

 Monoclonal antibodies (MABs)

-You have it through a drip into your bloodstream (intravenously).
+You have these monoclonal antibodies through a drip into your bloodstream (intravenously).

-CAR T-cell therapy is a new type of immunotherapy that is available on the NHS for some people with a type of ALL called B cell ALL.
-You might have CAR T-cell therapy if:
+CAR T-cell therapy is a type of immunotherapy for some people with a type of ALL called B cell ALL.
+You might have CAR T-cell therapy if you have:

 How does CAR T-cell therapy work?

-A specialist team takes a sample of T cells from your blood.
-This process is called apheresis.
+With this treatment, a specialist team take a sample of T cells from your blood.
+This process is called apheresis (pronounced a-feh-ree-sis).

+The T cells are then sent to the laboratory.
 In the laboratory, they change the T cells.
 You might hear this called genetically engineering the T cell.
 The T cell is now a CAR T-cell.
 CAR stands for chimeric antigen receptor.
-These CAR T-cells are designed to recognise and target a specific protein on the cancer cells.
+These CAR T-cells are designed to recognise and target a specific protein on the leukaemia cells.

 These changed T cells grow and multiply in the laboratory.
-Once there are enough cells you have a drip containing these cells back into your bloodstream.
-The aim is for the CAR T-cells to then recognise and attack the cancer cells.
+Once there are enough T cells you have a drip containing these cells back into your bloodstream.
+The aim is for the CAR T-cells to then find and attack the leukaemia cells.

 Side effects